April 6, 2017

-In California’s Exemption System 1, you can exempt up to $2,725 of the equity in your car or other vehicle.
-In California’s Exemption System 2, you can exempt up to $4,800 in car equity in one or more vehicles.
+In California’s Exemption System 1, you can exempt up to $3,050 of the equity in your car or some other type of vehicle.
+In California’s Exemption System 2, you can exempt up to $5,350 in car equity in one or more vehicles.

 Some states allow bankruptcy filers to use the Federal Bankruptcy Exemptions instead of state exemptions, but California is not one of these states.